- We've helped over 2,000 families each clear on average $51,741 of debt.

 Complete the Bankruptcy Forms

 This is where pen is finally put to paper and all your hard work in getting organized before filing Chapter 7 in Alabama will start to pay off.
 Since all the forms required for an Alabama bankruptcy are available online for free, you don't have to worry about paying for them.
 In fact, you can actually download all of the forms needed in a fillable PDF format that you can save to your computer to work on over time.
 If you are working with an attorney, they will complete the forms on your behalf based on the information you provide to their office.
-If you can't afford an attorney, but don't feel 100% comfortable completing the forms yourself, take a moment to go through this eligibility screener and see if you qualify to work with Upsolve.
 The most important thing to remember during this step is to go back and double check your answers.
 Making a mistake on the forms needed for a Chapter 7 bankruptcy in Alabama can have serious consequences, and taking your time now can pay off down the road.
 If you are proceeding on your own, you should also carefully review this 49-page instruction manual for completing bankruptcy forms.

 Get Your Filing Fee